rtdev-com/design-patterns-in-c-sharp/chapter7/Adapter/README.md

 # Chapter 7
-For Adapter Factory Pattern, start reading on page 237
+For the Adapter Pattern, start reading on page 237

-## Abstract Factory Pattern
+## Adapter Pattern
 * Converts the interface of a class into another interface the client expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces. (p 245)

 ## Program Output: